hoho/vdul/timeline/README.md

 ###### .push()

-Add a set of events for a certain time range.
+Add a set of events to current timeframes.

 	timeline.push(
-		timeFrom,
-		timeTo,
 		[
 			{
 				id:    string,